time2fishman/react-stocks/part-ii.md

-# Part II: Adding APIs
+# Part II: Adding API

-In this portion of the lab, your stock tracking app will be communicating with two APIs:
+In this portion of the lab, your stock tracking app will be communicating with the following API:

-1. [GA Stocks API](https://ga-stocks.herokuapp.com/stocks).
-This will be used store stocks the user wants to track.
 1. [IEX Trading](https://iextrading.com/developer/docs/)

-Start with the GA Stocks API.
-Once you have that working, move on to IEX Trading.

 ## 1. Dashboard (`/stocks`)

-Instead of listing the hard-coded stocks, this page should retrieve all stocks from the API (i.e., `https://ga-stocks.herokuapp.com/stocks`) and display them on the page.
+Similar to Part I, this page should retrieve all stocks from `/data/stock-data.json` and display them on the page.

 ## 2. Stock (`/stocks/:symbol`)